Strategic-Futures-Lab/Topic_Mapping_Pipeline/doc/InputModule.md

     - `"GTR"` for the GTR Input;
 - `source` is the path to the input file or directory (depending on sub module used);
 - `output` is the path to the output corpus JSON file;
+- `wordsPerDoc` the size of the chunks for long files. -1 is the deafult value meaning the file will NOT be divided into chunks.
 - `fields` details the document attributes to read from a formatted data input (CSV or JSON), for example:
     - the input csv file has the columns `A,B,C,D,E`, and `fields` has the value `{"a":"A","b":"B","d":"D"}`, then each document saved in the corpus file will have `"docData":{"a":...,"b":...,"d":...}` with the values from columns `A`,